-The physiotherapy discipline's philosophy on assessment implementation is twofold, recognising that assessments can be considered 'for learning' and assessments 'of learning.'
-This dual perspective means that each assessment task is not only designed to evaluate your current understanding and skills but is also crafted to contribute to your ongoing development throughout the program and your future role as a physiotherapist.
+The philosophy of the physiotherapy discipline on the implementation of assessment is twofold, recognising that assessments can be considered "for learning" and assessments "of learning."
+This dual perspective means that each assessment task is not only designed to evaluate current understanding and skills but is also crafted to contribute to ongoing development throughout the course and future roles as a physiotherapist.

-Assessments 'for learning' are strategically structured to be learning experiences in themselves.
-They are intended to guide and shape your knowledge and skills as you progress through the program.
-Comparatively assessments 'of learning,' serve as checkpoints to evaluate your overall comprehension and application of the content covered.
-These assessments provide valuable feedback on your progress and help ensure that you are meeting the learning objectives of each unit.
+Assessments "for learning" are strategically structured to be learning experiences in themselves.
+They are intended to guide and shape knowledge and skills as students' progress through the course.
+In comparison, assessments "of learning" serve as checkpoints to evaluate overall comprehension and application of the content covered.
+These assessments provide valuable feedback on progress and help ensure that learning objectives for each unit are being met.

-Throughout each unit, you can expect to encounter between 3 to 5 assessment tasks.
-These tasks may include both individual and group assignments, each designed to assess various aspects of your learning and to simulate the multifaceted challenges you may encounter in the field of physiotherapy.
+Throughout each unit, students typically encounter between 3 and 5 assessment tasks.
+These tasks may include individual and group assignments, with each designed to assess various aspects of learning and simulate the multifaceted challenges encountered in healthcare.

-It is imperative that you acquaint yourself with the specific rules and guidelines pertaining to assessments, as outlined in the provided links.
-Understanding and adhering to these guidelines are essential for maintaining academic integrity and ensuring fair and transparent assessment processes.
+It is imperative for students to acquaint themselves with the specific rules and guidelines pertaining to assessments, as outlined in the provided links.
+Understanding and adhering to these guidelines is essential for maintaining academic integrity and ensuring fair and transparent assessment processes.
 Additionally, familiarity with Federation University policies on Assessment and Student Misconduct is crucial for ethical conduct and successful navigation of the assessment components of the course.